 Florida Chiropractic Laws and Rules Exam: Required for licensure candidates in the state of Florida.

-The Oregon Exams: Two additional exams are required for licensure candidates in the state of Oregon including the Obstetrics, Gynecology and Genitourinary Examination (OGG) and the Minor Surgery and Proctology Examination (MSP), and the Oregon Ethics Examination.
+Oregon Exams: Three additional exams are required for licensure candidates in the state of Oregon including the Obstetrics, Gynecology and Genitourinary Examination (OGG), the Minor Surgery and Proctology Examination (MSP), and the Oregon Ethics Examination.

 CCAT: Provides the prospective student and his/her chiropractic college with measures of ability in mathematics, biology, chemistry, and physics.